Goldinteractive/Sackmesser/README.md

 > Please note that if you use any css in your js bundle it will generate a **standalone css** file which must be imported manually.

+### Static assets

+All assets within `frontend/_public` are directly copied to the output directory without any futher processing.
+Except for potential asset hash replacement.

 ### Replace asset hash of resources in static files

 This feature can be used to set the asset hash in static files.